17 Best Knowledge Base Software in 2024

 What Is Knowledge Base Software?

 Knowledge base software is a specific type of knowledge management platform for storing and sharing self-serve information and can be cloud-based, self-hosted, or hosted by a third party.
-This category of software creates searchable, easy-to-update knowledge bases, and some include extra features such as FAQs, tutorials, and internal wiki page creation.

 Features of Knowledge Base Software